 The report Data Model should look like below:

-Mark Table as Date Table
+Mark the table as Date Table

 One crucial step is to mark the table as a Date table.
 Without this, you may not be able to utilize the benefits of using the Date table for time intelligence features.